Via dei Colli Immobiliare assists the client from the moment of the first contact until the deed of sale is completed.

-The preliminary sale agreement is a reinforcement of the offer to purchase, if this latter has been done; it is a contract between the two parties that obliges the promissory buyer and the promissory seller to draw up the final deed within a certain period, under the agreed conditions.
+The preliminary sales agreement is a reinforcement of the offer to purchase, if this latter has been done; it is a contract between the two parties that obliges the promissory buyer and the promissory seller to draw up the final deed within a certain period, under the agreed conditions.

-In the preliminary contract must be indicated, in addition to the generality of the parties: the description of the properties for sale, the details of the previous title deeds, charges and easements on the property, the details of the building concessions or works completed in amnesty, details on the energy performance certificate, the price agreed for the sale, the payment conditions and any suspensive / resolutive conditions.
+In the preliminary contract it must be indicated, in addition to the details of the parties: the description of the properties for sale, the details of the previous title deeds, charges and easements on the property, the details of the building concessions or works completed in amnesty, details on the energy performance certificate, the price agreed for the sale, the payment conditions and any suspensive / resolutive conditions.

 The amounts paid by the buyer (20-30% of the total, as a rule) normally are a confirmatory down-payment (“caparra confirmatoria”); the non-complying party is therefore obliged to pay the sum in question to the other party as a compensation (the promissory buyer will lose the down-payment, whereas the promissory seller shall give back double the money received), who has the alternative right to ask the court for the forced execution of the contract.

 The deed of sale of a real estate property is a public deed that must be in writing and handled by a notary public, in the presence of the purchasing and selling parties or of the attorneys appointed by them.